-I am a Ph.D. candidate and teaching assistant in the Faculty of Philosophy at the Jagiellonian University in Cracow, where I teach logic and set theory, computation theory, epistemology, philosophy of space & time and philosophy of science.
-My Ph.D. thesis in Philosophy concerns structural representation of scientific theories – a problem that lies in the intersection of modern philosophy of science and contemporary logic.
+I am an assistant professor at the Faculty of Philosophy of the Jagiellonian University in Kraków, where I teach logic and set theory, computation theory, epistemology, philosophy of space & time and philosophy of science.
+I completed my Ph.D. in philosophy with a thesis addressing structural representation of scientific theories – a problem that lies in the intersection of modern philosophy of science and contemporary logic.

-My research interests focus on the philosophy of natural sciences, structural frameworks, mathematical logic and theories of complexity and computation.
-Since 2014 I also serve as a regular member of the Polish Artificial Intelligence Society and I have been elected the Grad Student Representative in European Philosophy of Science Association for years 2019-2021.
+My research interests focus on the philosophy of natural sciences, structural frameworks, mathematical logic and theories of complexity and computation – so, generally, on the use of formal methods in philosophy.
+Since 2014 I serve as a regular member of the Polish Artificial Intelligence Society and I have been elected the Grad Student Representative in European Philosophy of Science Association for years 2019-2021.
 I have taken part in numerous research grants and scientific projects.
-Currently, I participate in a project concerning argumentation graphs for Artificial Crowd Intelligence Swarmcheck, as well as a project popularizing scientific thinking and the scientific method Myśl jak naukowiec [en.
+Recently, I participated in a project concerning argumentation graphs for Artificial Crowd Intelligence Swarmcheck, as well as a project popularizing scientific thinking and the scientific method Myśl jak naukowiec [en.
 Think like a scientist] funded by the Polish Ministry of Science and Higher Education.
-My newest scientific project entitled Comparative analysis of structural representation methods.
-Case study: Ontic Structural Realism received funding from the National Science Centre for years 2019-2022.
+My most recent strictly scientific project entitled Comparative analysis of structural representation methods.
+Case study: Ontic Structural Realism received funding from the National Science Centre for years 2019-2024.

 My CV is available here.